How to tell if your Saffron is impure

-Due to the high price of Saffron, some profiteers cheat to make more profit.
+Due to the high price of the spice, some profiteers cheat to make more profit.
 It’s so important to know how to choose the right product and not to be fooled by these dishonesties.

 2. Mixing with corn stigma

 Due to the similarity of the stigmas with other plants such as corn, some people try to increase the value of their saffron crop by adding corn stigmas to it.

 One way to cheat in this industry is to dip its stigmas in some kind of fat, sugar, salt, or honey and increase its weight.

 Unlike the names, the two plants are very different from each other in terms of composition and effects, American saffron is completely different from Persian one, but they look the same.